 - Copies must be correctly certified and Apostille where necessary.

-- Non-Italian documents must be translated into Italian by an authorised translator.
+- Non-Italian documents must be translated into Italian by an authorized translator.

 - All payments must be made.